SPECIES DESCRIPTION

 Flowers:-

-a) hispid; sinus between the calyx-teeth acute; star-shaped and spreading and
+3) Calyx, hispid; sinus between the calyx-teeth acute; stellate and spreading,

 increasing in length or thickness with age in fruit.